atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 %
 Charles, finding, at last, that his mistress affected to pay no regard to him,, could hold out no longer.
 Advancing to her, he threw his arms about her, and, allured by the beauties of her bosom, bared, as if by accident, was going to fix his lips there.
 She then started from her Seat, and Screamed out
-B 4 “Qood
+B 4 Qood
 ■. ■ ' ’ r ■ ^ v
 *• ' '* ' (
 -. ■ r, < I.., - 1 ^
-.A. ^ ■ “A \ .ft '
+.A. ^ ■ A \ .ft '
 8 .
 ■ h
-— “Good God!
+— Good God!
 Mr. Selby, let me go let me go — I am undone. — How'' '' you to take such a liberty?
-“How, indeed, dare I, thoughtless“ “! to trust myself wkh a man
+How, indeed, dare I, thoughtless ! to trust myself wkh a man
 LT, r I"' ' t ’ V D •* * ‘
-“who pretends to love me, and yet
+who pretends to love me, and yet
 . • ...,., L iriryr
 Will not marry me r "
 ... ". ^.; i '' ■>» ' •, i t » * *
 I. J / ' ’ FA. i. kr ■■ ■ r -
 '' 'st., '. * »
 ^. i •, *•. > ^ ' st • st ‘ 4
-“Do not Say, Will hot, my, dearest ** Sally, " replied the enanioiired Selby j ‘ft beaten is shywitiiess sh this ** moment, ready to' shake you shiiie for •ft ever by the most' facted ties : scut as ^ V ft ^ ^
+Do not Say, Will hot, my, dearest ** Sally, " replied the enanioiired Selby j ‘ft beaten is shywitiiess sh this ** moment, ready to' shake you shiiie for •ft ever by the most' facted ties : scut as ^ V ft ^ ^
-“I have nothing, as I told you before, “to offer, and as you have declared “you have expeffations, mould I not aft a ■ merceriary part, by defirihg
+I have nothing, as I told you before, to offer, and as you have declared you have expeffations, mould I not aft a ■ merceriary part, by defirihg
 '• *
-“you to bestow yourself on me?"
+you to bestow yourself on me?"
 . : V ^
 Yes.~eut though you think you
 '* J
 fhouid ad a mercenary part by friar'
-'“
+'
 t
 4
 ^ V